Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Experiments

 The update period is a key factor in adaptive learning.
 It affects prediction accuracy, data used for each update, the computational cost, and the time required for the model to adapt to new environmental conditions \cite{verwimp_continual_nodate, li_large-scale_2023}.
 Hence, we include a sensitivity study regarding the updating period.
 We consider a one-month update period as the base case.
 A smaller amount of data would lead to unreasonable models due to the test-validation split and the resulting small validation set.
 Additionally, we investigate update periods of two and three months.
 Longer periods are unreasonable, as results will show, and because of the seasonal variations.
 For the analysis of the update period, we assess the averaged error from initial implementation (see Figure \ref{fig:setup} (a) $x_{1}$) until the end of the 5th year of operation across the 8 target buildings.
-We demonstrate the results as a heatmap for the RMSE, MASE, and RRI values in Figure \ref{fig:heat_map}.
+We demonstrate the results as a heatmap for the MAE, R², RMSE, MASE, and RRI values in Figure \ref{fig:heat_map}.
 Better performance is displayed in yellow, and worse in blue.
 Appendix \ref{tab:grouped_avg_errors} also summarizes the results in a table including the 95\% confidence intervals.
-In general, we see the best performance regarding RMSE values for the updating period of one month.
+In general, we see the best performance regarding MAE values for the updating period of one month.
 An update period of two months yields slightly worse results.
+For the MASE and RMSE values, EWC and ALG perform best with a two-month update, while the remaining ones perform best with a one-month update.
+The three-month update achieves the worst performance.
+R² performs best for a 3-month update period.
+However, this can be misleading, as the denominator of R² becomes larger with a longer testing period due to increased data variance resulting from seasonal changes.
+Therefore, an R² value closer to one for a 3-month update period does not necessarily indicate a better prediction model.
+The model trained from scratch exhibits a negative average R² due to large errors in the initial update steps.
+As more data become available, R² values improve and approach 1.
+The remaining methods consistently achieve higher average performance compared to the model from scratch.

-For the MASE values, no clear conclusion can be drawn.
-Three of the methods perform best at the third update, and five at the first update.
-Across all updating periods, the best strategy is ALG (Domain: TL), closely followed by SML (Domain: CL).
-Both with an average improvement of around 28\% compared to IFT (update period: one month).
+Across all updating periods and metrics, the best strategy is SML (Domain: CL), closely followed by ALG (Domain: TL).
+Both with an average improvement of around 40\% compared to IFT (update period: one month).
 With regard to the standard CL methods, EWC performs the best.

 In the following, we will use these results as a guide and focus on the most promising methods.
 These include the benchmark IFT, the best-performing CL method EWC, the overall best methods SML and ALG, as well as the model trained from scratch.
 The best update period was one month, closely followed by two months.
 For best performance, a one-month update is used and for a trade-off between performance and computational time, the update period is two months.